Miksus/rocketry/docs/tutorial/pipeline_guide.rst

         ... # Do stuff
         return data

-To continue further, you can ofcourse make pipelines where a task is run after two tasks have succeeded and the outputs from both of the tasks are used in this task:
+To continue further, you can of course make pipelines where a task is run after two tasks have succeeded and the outputs from both of the tasks are used in this task:

 .. code-block:: python